Cobus Reinach

-Jacobus Meyer Reinach (born 7 February 1990) is a South African professional rugby union player who plays for the URC side Stormers and South Africa national team.
-His playing position is scrum-half and he is the son of former Springbok winger Jaco Reinach.
-He was the member of the victorious Springbok team who won at the 2019 Rugby World Cup in Japan, Yokohama.
+Jacobus Meyer Reinach (born 7 February 1990) is a South African professional rugby union player who plays as a scrum-half for the Stormers in the United Rugby Championship and the South Africa national team.
+He is the son of former Springbok winger Jaco Reinach.
+He was a member of the victorious Springbok team who won the 2019 and 2023 Rugby World Cup.

 Early career

 Born and raised in Bloemfontein, Reinach attended the famous rugby school Grey College.
 He initially played age-level rugby for the Free State, before heading to Durban in 2009 to link up with the Sharks, spending a portion of his club career playing scrum half for SA Home Loans Durban Collegians.